-HNRS 4350 The Last Fifty Years: The Emergence of the Global Village Prerequisite: Admission into the Honors College and HNRS 3350
+HNRS 4350 The Last Fifty Years: The Emergence of the Global Village

 This course will explore important dimensions of global human experience during the last fifty years.
 This contextual learning experience will include dominant events and ideas within the social, economic, political and historical categories.
 Important events and ideas that will be covered in this course include: the Cold War, modern revolutions, globalization, African genocide, Asian economic boom, global terrorism, and religious conflict.
 The larger objectives of this course are to help students gain a degree of transcultural competence and build an important context within which to make learning more meaningful.
 After taking this series of courses, students will be able to make important connections between their learning from the classical texts and their lived experiences in today's world.